Paddle Water Sports

 Single or Dual Blade Paddles

-- Whitewater Slalom — a kayaking and canoeing sport in which athletes use a kayak or canoe to navigate through a course that consists of hanging gates on river rapids.
+- Canoe Slalom — a kayaking and canoeing sport in which athletes use a kayak or canoe to navigate through a whitewater course that consists of hanging gates on river rapids.

-- Playboating — a whitewater sport in which athletes on kayaks or canoes perform various moves in a fixed place called the playspot.
+- Canoe Freestyle / Playboating — a whitewater sport in which athletes on kayaks or canoes perform various moves in a fixed place called the playspot.

 Single Blade Paddles